dcomms/dcomms/docs/drp_whitepaper.md

 **PING** { IPa, regPubA, ts, signA, cpuPoWa } The *PING* packet is similar to OPTIONS packet in SIP protocol (see ref.).

-**INVITE** { IPa, regPubA, regPubB, PoW, ts, signA, nhops }, The *INVITE* packet is similar to INVITE packet in SIP protocol (see ref.).
+**INVITE** { IPa, regPubA, regPubB, PoW, ts, regSignA, nhops }, The *INVITE* packet is similar to INVITE packet in SIP protocol (see ref.).

 **INVITEresponse**  { IPn, regPubA, IDb, PoW, ts, signA, nhops, status={received at neighbor, accepted, rejected} }

+### Packets over direct channel

+**AUTHandSETUPKEY** sets up a new session key for symmetric encryption within the direct channel

+**UPDATEREG**  {  } updates entry in remote contact book with new regID

+**TEXTMESSAGE** { ts, nonce, encryptedPlainText, signUserA }

 ## Stages

-### Generation of keypair and ID
+### Generation of userKeypair and regIDs

 Peer generates **userKeypair**.
-Stores the userKeypair in safe place.
-Generates one or multiple **regKeypairs** - locations in regIDspace for registration.
+Stores the *userKeypair* in safe place.
+Generates one or multiple **regKeypairs** - locations in *regIDspace* for registration.

 ### Contact book setup with secure channel

-User A gets public key of user B *userPubB* and multiple registration locations *regPubB*  over some secure channel, adds new entry into contact book under name of user B. Same for user B. The secure channels are: 1) QR code - camera 2) Email
+User A gets public key of user B *userPubB* and multiple registration locations *regPubB*  over some secure channel, adds new entry into contact book under name of user B. Same for user B. The secure channels are: 1) QR code - camera 2) trusted email servers

-### Contact book setup with secure channel
+### Contact book setup without secure channel

-User A gets public key of user B *userPubB* and multiple registration locations *regPubB*  over some secure channel, adds new entry into contact book.
-Same for user B.
+User A gets a temporary regPubB of user B over some insecure channel; user A sends INVITE to regPubB; A and B set up shared secret key using Diffie-Hellman algorithm; user B sends encrypted userPubB

 ### Registration.
 Rendezvous Peers.
 Connecting to neighbors

 Peer A first gets connected to **Rendezvous Peer (RP)** - a peer with accessible IP address and UDP port, entry into the network.
 RP is connected with multiple peers.
 Peer A sends REGISTER, asking RP to connect to neighbors near *regIDa* within *regIDspace*.
-RP spreads the REGISTER to intermediate peers that are closer to IDa, finally a neighbor N replies to REGISTER and A gets connected to N. Peer A is able to increase or decrease number of connections to neighborhood by sending more REGISTER requests to existing neighbors. **UDP hole punching** technique is used to set up direct **UDP connections** between neighbors (see ref.).
+RP spreads the REGISTER to intermediate peers that are closer to IDa, finally a neighbor N replies to REGISTER and A gets connected to N. Peer A is able to increase or decrease number of connections to neighborhood by sending more REGISTER requests to existing neighbors. **UDP hole punching** technique is used to set up **direct UDP connections** between neighbors (see ref).

 Peers A and M start to send **PING** packets to each other, keeping UDP connection open. *PING* packets are sent only if no other packets are sent between neighbors.